 \section{Related Work}

-\textbf{Communication.} Existing studies \citep{jiang2018learning,kim2018learning,singh2019individualized,das2019tarmac,zhang2019efficient,jiang2020graph,DBLP:conf/nips/DingHL20,konan2022iterated} in this realm mainly focus on how to extract valuable messages.
+\textbf{Communication.} Existing work \citep{jiang2018learning,kim2018learning,singh2019individualized,das2019tarmac,zhang2019efficient,jiang2020graph,DBLP:conf/nips/DingHL20,konan2022iterated} in this realm mainly focus on how to extract valuable messages.
 ATOC \citep{jiang2018learning} and IC3Net \citep{singh2019individualized} utilize gate mechanisms to decide when to communicate with other agents.
-Many works \citep{das2019tarmac,konan2022iterated} employ multi-round communication to fully reason the intentions of others and establish complex collaboration strategies.
+Several studies \citep{das2019tarmac,konan2022iterated} employ multi-round communication to fully reason the intentions of others and establish complex collaboration strategies.
 Social influence \citep{jaques2019social} uses communication to influence the behaviors of others.
 I2C \citep{DBLP:conf/nips/DingHL20} only communicates with agents that are relevant and influential which are determined by causal inference.
 However, all these methods focus on how to exploit valuable information from current or past partial observations effectively and properly.
 More recently, some studies \citep{kim2021communication,du2021learning,pretorius2021learning} begin to answer the question: can we favor cooperation beyond sharing partial observation?
 They allow agents to imagine their future states with a world model and communicate those with others.
 IS \citep{pretorius2021learning}, as the representation of this line of research, enables each agent to share its intention with other agents in the form of the encoded imagined trajectory and use the attention module to figure out the importance of the received intention.
 However, two concerns arise.
 On one hand, circular dependencies can lead to inaccurate predicted future trajectories as long as the multi-agent system treats agents synchronously.
 On the other hand, MARL struggles in extracting useful information from numerous messages, not to mention more complex and dubious messages, \ie predicted future trajectories.

-Unlike these works, we treat the agents from an asynchronously perspective therefore circular dependencies can be naturally resolved.
-Furthermore, agents only send actions to lower-level agents besides partial observations to make sure the messages are compact as well as informative.
+Unlike these studies, we treat the agents from an asynchronous perspective, therefore, circular dependencies can be naturally resolved.
+Moreover, agents send actions to lower-level agents, making the messages compact and informative.